TW-ASMP/AIW/Hierarchy Specification Instruction.md

 # Appendix A - Facility Upper Hierarchy

 The following table presents a template of of the facility upper hierarchy.
+"TFHX" in the Entity Number column are the standin character for a Toronto Water's facility code, e.g. TAB, THC, FHA.
+The "-" character indicates hierarchal level.
 The curly brackets around an entity's name, such as {entity number}, signify that the entity represents collection.
 The square bracket, such as [entity number] signifies that the entity represents a system.

 | Entity Number             | Full Asset Functional  Entity Name                           |
 | ------------------------- | ------------------------------------------------------------ |